 Every one of these duos (his needs matched by your qualifications) is a home run that drives up your personal score.
 It is your best opportunity to outshine your competition and get to work as quickly as possible.

-This is a guest post from Ron Haynes, editor of The Wisdom Journal and author of a new eBook, The Inner View of Your Interview, exposing the motivations behind today’s top 100 job interview questions.
+This is a post from Ron Haynes, editor of The Wisdom Journal and author of a new eBook, The Inner View of Your Interview, exposing the motivations behind today’s top 100 job interview questions.
 Ron has been interviewing people for various positions for over two decades and uses his new eBook to give job seekers an insider’s peek into the mind of an interviewer.

 If you’d like to read more about how to prepare for your next job interview, check out The Inner View of Your Interview (at a 33% discount) today and read the motivations behind and the best answers to the other 99 questions!